saifulabidin/fake-pinterest/README.md

    - Generate a Railway API token from the Railway dashboard
    - Add it as a secret named `RAILWAY_TOKEN` in your GitHub repository settings

+2. **Add Vercel Deployment Secrets to GitHub**
+   - Add the following secrets to your GitHub repository settings:
+     - `VERCEL_TOKEN`: Your Vercel personal access token
+     - `VERCEL_ORG_ID`: Your Vercel organization ID
+     - `VERCEL_PROJECT_ID`: The ID of your project in Vercel

-2. **Ensure Railway Services are Configured**
+3. **Ensure Railway Services are Configured**
-   - Make sure you have services named "client" and "server" set up in Railway
+   - Make sure you have a service named "server" set up in Railway
-   - The railway.toml files in both directories should match your Railway configuration
+   - The railway.toml file in the server directory should match your Railway configuration

+4. **Set up Vercel Project**
+   - Create and configure a project in Vercel for the client application
+   - Link it to your GitHub repository

 ### Manual Deployment